SeroVital Review: Can Pills Reverse Signs of Age?

 We can't find any safety data on candurin silver fine, and titanium dioxide has been banned for use as a food additive by several regulatory agencies as we'll explain in more detail in the next section of this article.

-We do not currently recommend this supplement because we are unconvinced of its potential to have an anti-aging effect, but it does not in our view have any unhealthy ingredients.
+We do not currently recommend this supplement because we are unconvinced of its potential to have an anti-aging effect, but it does not have any unhealthy ingredients.

 SeroVital Morning Blend ingredients